We help enhance your investment skills

 1. Lower average purchase price

-Investing a lumpsum in mutual funds does not allow you to spread your investments and your average price remains the same as the purchase price.
-However, with the rupee cost averaging approach, you buy more units when prices are low and fewer when prices are high.
+Investing a lump sum in mutual funds does not allow you to spread your investments, and your average price remains the same as the purchase price.
+However, with the Rupee Cost Averaging approach, you buy more units when prices are low and fewer when prices are high.
 This results in a lower average purchase price over time, enhancing long-term returns.

 2. Protection against capital volatility

 For smaller investors, high market volatility can lead to significant losses in just one trading session.
-The rupee cost averaging method helps safeguard your capital from these risks.
+The Rupee Cost Averaging method helps safeguard your capital from these risks.
 For instance, if there is a decline in the market, you can buy more units at a lower price.
 When the market rises, your profits increase too.
 This way, you don't have to worry about timing the market, making it a safer option during uncertain times.

 3. Affordable investment

 SIP allows you to invest smaller, fixed amounts at regular intervals, making it budget-friendly.
-With the benefits of rupee cost averaging, you don’t need to accumulate a large sum to start investing, making it accessible for individuals with varying income levels.
+With the benefits of Rupee Cost Averaging, you don’t need to accumulate a large sum to start investing, making it accessible for individuals with varying income levels.

-At the same time, since the risks are reduced with the rupee cost averaging approach, you can even consider investing higher amounts after analysing the growth potential of your chosen funds.
+At the same time, since the risks are reduced with the Rupee Cost Averaging approach, you can even consider investing higher amounts after analysing the growth potential of your chosen funds.

 4. Hedge against inflation

-Rupee cost averaging can act as a hedge against market fluctuations, reducing the risk of investing a large amount when prices are high.
+Rupee Cost Averaging can act as a hedge against market fluctuations, reducing the risk of investing a large amount when prices are high.
 It ensures a disciplined investment strategy, helping you navigate through both bull and bear markets effectively.

-How Does The Rupee Cost Averaging Work?
+Limitations of Rupee Cost Averaging

-Understanding Rupee Cost Averaging With Example
+Understanding Rupee Cost Averaging with example

-Let's take an example.
 Suppose a person invests a fixed amount of Rs.
 1,000 on the 10th of each month through SIP in a mutual fund scheme.

 MonthAmount invested each monthPrice of each unitNo. of units accumulated